Oleg Ten: Arrest, trial and imprisonment

 About a month after Biktuganova's murder, another taxi driver spotted what seemed to be bloodstains on the back of Ten's car, which he immediately reported to police.
 He was soon arrested, and after checking his belongings, authorities found the student's mobile phone on him.
-When queried as to why it was in his possession, Ten claimed that he had picked up two young women not too long ago, one of whom forgot her phone on the back seat - as he did not know either of them, he decided that he would just sell at the market instead.
+When queried as to why it was in his possession, Ten claimed that he had picked up two young women not too long ago, one of whom forgot her phone on the back seat—as he did not know either of them, he decided that he would just sell at the market instead.

-While his explanation was not convincing, investigators decided not to press charges and instead ask him about Kosenkova's killing.
+While his explanation was not convincing, investigators decided not to press charges and instead asked him about Kosenkova's killing.
 To their surprise, Ten immediately confessed to her murder and explained in detail how he had done it.
 Due to this, he was initially charged solely with her killing, but when Biktuganova's remains were found in April 2006, a DNA link was established between him and biological evidence left behind by the killer.
-As a result, Ten was tried and found guilty in jury trial, with a 10-2 decision stating that he did not deserve any leniency.
-He was thereafter convincted on all counts and sentenced to life imprisonment, which he was to serve at the remote Polar Owl colony.
+As a result, Ten was tried and found guilty in jury trial, with a 10–2 decision stating that he did not deserve any leniency.
+He was thereafter convicted on all counts and sentenced to life imprisonment, which he was to serve at the remote Polar Owl colony.

 Even before his first trial, there were suspicions that Ten could have been involved in further murders, but with a lack of concrete evidence, he was not charged with any.
-In 2019, investigators from Saint Petersburg were reviewing old cold cases when they came across the unnamed's student murder, noting that it shared similarities with how Biktuganova had been killed and both were last seen at Pionerskaya Metro Station.
+In 2019, investigators from Saint Petersburg were reviewing old cold cases when they came across the unnamed student murder, noting that it shared similarities with how Biktuganova had been killed and both were last seen at Pionerskaya Metro Station.
 Several operatives were then dispatched to Polar Owl to question Ten about the case, and after some time, he eventually admitted responsibility for the crime.
 Soon afterwards, he was charged with the killing and extradited to stand trial in Saint Petersburg.
 In February 2022, he was convicted and sentenced to an additional 12.5 years of imprisonment to be served concurrently with his previously imposed life sentence.

 Authorities have since started reinvestigating other cold cases in Saint Petersburg and the surrounding area, as they believe that Ten has likely killed or maimed others.
-He is currently being investigated for a series of murders committed in Pushkin during the early 2000s, when several young women were killed near the Alexandrovskaya Metro Station - at the time, Ten was still at the police academy and constantly traveled home through this exact station.
+He is currently being investigated for a series of murders committed in Pushkin during the early 2000s when several young women were killed near the Alexandrovskaya Metro Station—at the time, Ten was still at the police academy and constantly travelled home through this exact station.